mmoore483/quiz/README.md

 3. A question is asked
 4. An answer box with submission button.
 6. Upon triggering the submit button, the screen will be overlayed with a celebration or commiseration screen and a next button to return to the main screen for the next question
-7. An scoreboard area at the base of the page for keeping track of the score
+7. A scoreboard area at the base of the page for keeping track of the score

 ## Surface